 - Skuntank: Poison jab (fast move), crunch, and sludge bomb

 - Talonflame: Incinerate (fast move), brave bird, and flame charge

-- Drapion (shadow): Poison sting (fast move), crunch, and aqua tail
+- Drapion (Shadow): Poison sting (fast move), aqua tail, and crunch

-- Hitmontop: Counter (fast move), close combat, and stone edge
+- Perrserker: Shadow claw (fast move), close combat, and foul play

 - Swampert: Mud shot (fast move), hydro cannon, and earthquake